 The RADIUS protocol uses a RADIUS Server and RADIUS Clients.

-How RADIUS Server Authentication Works?
+How does RADIUS Server Authentication work?

 The RADIUS server authenticates a user by verifying their credentials against a database.
 The RADIUS client sends its credentials to the RADIUS server, which then authenticates them against an authentication database.
 If the credentials are valid, authorization information is returned to the client.
 This can include access control lists (ACLs), which specify which networks or resources each user has access to.